Kouka’s double secures Greek Super League title for Olympaicos | Goal.com

 Ahmed Hassan Kouka was the hero for Olympiacos as his two goals helped them defeat Panathinaikos 3-1 and win the 2020-21 Greek Super League title on Sunday.

-The 28-year-old who recently returned from an injury, replaced Senegal's Ousseynou Ba in the 36th minute and he made a statement in Piraeus with a goal in each half.
+The 28-year-old who recently returned from an injury lay-off, replaced Senegal's Ousseynou Ba in the 36th minute and he made a statement in Piraeus with a goal in each half.

 Former Manchester United forward Federico Macheda broke the deadlock for Panathinaikos with his strike from the penalty spot in the 31st minute but Kouka ensured both teams went into the break level, thanks to his stoppage-time equaliser.

 The leveller inspired Olympiacos’ fight-back and the Egypt striker turned the game around with another goal in the 72nd minute.
-The tensed encounter which saw eight yellow cards distributed finally came to an end after Bruma sealed maximum points for the hosts in the 97th minute.
+The tensed encounter which saw eight yellow cards distributed to both teams finally came to an end after Bruma sealed maximum points for the hosts in the 97th minute.

 Πρωταθλητές! / Champions! / Campeones 🔴⚪️🏆🦁#Olympiacos #Champions #GreekChampions #Olympiacos46 #slgr #Greece #Piraeus #WeLovePiraeus #Football #WeKeepOnDreaming pic.twitter.com/QKfsEhSAVk— Olympiacos FC (45🏆) (@olympiacosfc) April 11, 2021